muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 - Relational: Tuple Array, Relation, Tuple Bag
 - Locational: Calendar Time, Calendar Duration, Calendar Instant, Geographic Point
 - Generic: Article, Excuse, Ignorance
-- Source Code: Nesting, Heading, Renaming, Entity
+- Source Code: Nesting, Heading, Renaming

 A *possrep* corresponds to the concept of a *data type*, where the latter is characterized by a set of *values*, and one may choose to use those